Log-in/Sign-up

 2. a strong high school Calculus curriculum with topics and rigor comparable to the AP Calculus AB curriculum.

-Students taking this class, therefore, must come with a strong knowledge of differential and integral Calculus.
-While topics from AP Calculus AB will be given to the student for self-review at the start of the course, no direct instruction on these topics will be provided.
-Some will again be reviewed as we prepare for the AP Calculus BC exam in May 2024.
-If applying for this course, it is strongly advisable that you review topics from AP Calculus AB this coming Summer 2023.
+Students taking this class, therefore, must come with a solid background of the concepts covered in Algebra 2, Geometry, Pre-Calculus and Trigonometry as well as a strong knowledge of differential and integral Calculus.
+While topics from AP Calculus AB will be given to the student for self-review at the start of the course, no direct instruction or lessons will be provided on these on these topics.
+Some will again be reviewed as we prepare for the AP Calculus BC exam in May 2025.
+If applying for this course, it is strongly advisable that you review topics from AP Calculus AB this coming Summer 2024.
 (I can provide you with some suggestions.)

 Course description:

-AP Calculus BC covers much of a second semester of a college-level course in the Calculus and is the “continuation” of The College Board’s AP Calculus AB course.
+This year-long AP Calculus BC course covers at a comfortable pace what typically constitutes a second semester of a college-level course in the Calculus and is the “continuation” of The College Board’s AP Calculus AB course.
 AP Calculus BC covers four units beyond the AP Calculus AB curriculum as prescribed by The College Board.
 These units focus on exploring advanced methods of integration as well as vectors, polar graphs, parametric equations, and polynomial approximations and series.
-Investigations are included throughout the course as enrichment and extension of the material required for the AP exam.
+Investigations and explorations are included throughout the course as enrichment and extension of the material required for the AP exam.

 The purpose of this course, then, is two-fold.
 First, I strive to adequately prepare the student to enable him/her to pass the AP Calculus (BC) examination in May.
 Second, and perhaps most importantly, I strive to provide the student with a very solid and thorough understanding of single-variable Calculus through graphic, numeric, algebraic, and verbal representations.